Municipal bodies have a long history in India.

 The Committee shall prepare and forward the development plan to the State Government.

-[a] the representation of the Central and State Governments and of such organisations and institutions as may be deemed necessary,
+[a] the representation of the Central and State Governments and of such organizations and institutions as may be deemed necessary,

 [c] the manner in which the Chairpersons of such committees shall be chosen.